williamumboh/comp30026-2025/pda.md

 transition, then the string is rejected.
 These are called *incomplete* automata.

-For all assessments, you must use *complete* automata that specifies all transitions.

 :::

 Unlike finite automata, it turns out that nondeterministic pushdown